 Dr. Andrew D. Stelljes serves as the Assistant Vice President for Student Engagement and Leadership at William & Mary.
-He provides leadership and direction for an integrated portfolio aimed at enhancing student development.
+Stelljes holds teaching appointments in the School of Education and the Department of Public Policy.

 Stelljes is the author of Service-Learning and Community Engagement: Toward Long-term Developmental Social Concern and his engagement model has been widely published.
 He has authored an array of journal articles on placing students intellectual and developmental needs at the center of the learning endeavor, service-learning, community based learning, education policy reform measures, impacts of alternative breaks and measures of the efficacy of college based tutoring and mentoring programs.

 He is a graduate of William & Mary with an earned PhD in Educational Policy.
 In 2008 Drew was selected as an inaugural member of the Engagement Academy for University Leaders.
 He has held an executive board seat on a variety of local non-profits and on the Governor’s Advisory for National and Community Service where he chaired the annual selection process for statewide Americorps funding.
 Stelljes is the faculty member for the DC Office Summer Institute on Leadership and Community Engagement and he teaches the class Urban Education: Policy, Practice and Leadership through the W&M Washington Center.

 Drew consults on topics ranging from the creation of civic engagement on college campuses, service-learning and student development in the college years.
 Stelljes is a regular blogger for the Huffington Post.
 He has guest lectured, presented or consulted for 20 schools.
 He and his wife, Amy, have three children, Emma Grace, Braden Eberhardt and Elizabeth Marie.
 They live in Williamsburg, Virginia.